Bone sarcoma

 There are three main types of bone sarcoma based on tissue type – an osteosarcoma, a Ewing's sarcoma, and a chondrosarcoma.

 Main types

 The three main types of bone sarcoma are an osteosarcoma, most frequently found of the three; Ewing's sarcoma, and a chondrosarcoma.
-There are many subtypes of these.
+There are many subtypes within each of these neoplasms.

 Osteosarcoma

 An osteosarcoma is predominantly found in childhood and adolescence.
 They are primarily found in long bones, and may be secondary tumours.
 Osteosarcomas are composed of mesenchymal cells that produce immature bone.
 The tumour cells are unique in that they produce immature osteoid.

 Ewing's sarcoma

 Ewing's sarcoma is the next most commonly found sarcoma in adolescents and young adults.
 Ewing's is highly aggressive, typically developing from the medullary cavity of a bone with cells invading the Haversian system.
 An immunohistochemistry test shows the tumour as having small rounded blue cells.
 The cells express high levels of CD99.